chinmayeeguru/AirbnbNYC-Estimate-Customer-Preferences/README.md

 # Assumption

+- It is assumed that prior to pandemic period the business was achieving the desired revenue and strategies are to be decided assuming that the number of travels will increase post pandemic.
+- It is assumed that the company wants to stick to the existing business territories in NYC.
-Number of reviews are considered as number of bookings made assuming they are equivalent to each other.
+- Number of reviews are considered as number of bookings made assuming they are equivalent to each other.

 # Data Cleaning